open-access-policies/health-tech/_engineering_procedures/ENG-PROC-006.md

 ### 3. Overview

 This procedure describes the quarterly access review process.
 It begins with the Security Team generating a list of privileged accounts, which is then distributed to system owners for review.
-Managers must attest to the continued need for each access right.
+Managers shall attest to the continued need for each access right.
 Any unnecessary access is then revoked, and the completed attestations are stored for audit purposes.

 ### 4. Procedure